Anirod310/Neural-Network-From-Scratch/README.md

     - Try L2 regularization and Dropout and analyze the results for each.

 - Improve the model even more by implementing better optimizers methods :
-    - Implement mini-batch gradient descent and compare the performances
     - Implement momentum
     - Implement Adam